An emulator for the Lyman-$\alpha$ forest in beyond-$\Lambda$CDM cosmologies: Parameterisation

 The neutral hydrogen density is determined both by the density of hydrogen (dependent upon the clustering as described in the previous section, as well as the mean baryon density $\omega_b$) and the ionisation state, which is itself affected by several astrophysical factors.
 A primary factor is the intensity of the ionising metagalactic UV background (UVB), which is highly uncertain.
 Assuming ionisation equilibrium this is balanced with the rate of recombination, which is dependent on the gas temperature.
 We parameterise these effects in terms of an effective optical depth, $\tau_\mathrm{eff}$, which is related to the mean transmitted flux fraction $\langle F \rangle$ by $\tau_\mathrm{eff}=-\mathrm{ln}\langle F\rangle$.

 The thermal state of the gas around the mean cosmic density regions that are probed by the \lyaf\ is well approximated by a power-law:

-where $\Delta_b$ is baryon overdensity in units of the cosmic mean, $T_0$ is the gas temperature in $K$ at mean density \cite{Lukic2015} and \(\gamma\) is a free parameter.
+where $\Delta_b=\rho_b/\bar{\rho}_b$ is the baryon overdensity , $T_0$ is the gas temperature in $\mathrm{K}$ at mean density \cite{Lukic2015} and \(\gamma\) is a free parameter.
 The effect of $T_0$ on the recombination rate is captured by $\langle F \rangle$, however thermal motion of the gas particles also induces a Doppler broadening of the absorption features.
 This has the effect of smoothing the \pd\ on small scales.
 We describe this with a thermal broadening scale

 where the factor $(1+z)/H(z)$ is required to convert the broadening scale from $\mathrm{km/s}$ to $\mathrm{Mpc}$ (to match the units in which we store the \pd).
 We include the parameters $\sigma_T$ and $\gamma$ in order to characterise the effects of gas temperature on the \pd.